Asymptotically optimal discretization of hedging strategies with jumps: Introduction

-Our goal is to study and compare discretization {rules} for stochastic integrals of the form where $X_t$ and $Y_t$ are semimartingales with jumps, with the aim of identifying asymptotically optimal {rules}.
-In particular we wish to understand the impact of the small jumps of $X$ on the discretization error, and therefore we assume that $X$ has no continuous local martingale part, see Remark \ref{purejumprem}.\\
+where $X_t$ and $Y_t$ are semimartingales with jumps, with the aim of identifying asymptotically optimal {rules}.
+In particular we wish to understand the impact of the small jumps of $X$ on the discretization error, and therefore we assume that $X$ has no continuous local martingale part; see Remark \ref{purejumprem}.